 I can’t believe it’s a year since we were here last.
 Things have changed – we’ve got new electronics, a few changes in the team, a couple of new riders.
 It’s good to have Rutter and Dunlop on board and have a couple of new minds working on the project.
 I’m a lot fitter than I was this time last year and I know what to expect this time, so that will all help.
 We had our first run on the bike yesterday in good weather, and so far, so good.
 We’re all happy.

 I was feeling quite good until I spoke to everyone else and they told me what to expect!
 It’s daunting to know that you’ve got to do 24 hours, especially through the night as I’ve never been out in the dark before.
 It’s all completely new but to be honest yesterday’s free practice was really good, the bike went well and we’ve got time to get a few more laps in before the race.

 It’s obviously my first time at an endurance race and it’s Rutter’s first time too so we’re trying to get as much track time in as possible before the race.
 It’s all looking good so far and we’ll get the qualifying done and see who’s going to be racing, that’s the main thing.
 It will be interesting to see who ends up in the line-up.
-I’d love to race, it’d be great to have a 24-hour race on the CV but we’ll see what happens.Enjoy more Fast Bikes reading in the four-weekly magazine.
+I’d love to race, it’d be great to have a 24-hour race on the CV but we’ll see what happens.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.